 1. Restart the PC, and as soon as Windows 10 tries to load; remove the power supply or press and hold the Power button to force shutdown.
 Repeat this process three to four times, and Windows should automatically load the Boot options.

-2. Otherwise you can try pressing the F8 key repeatedly while Windows tries to start and see if it loads the Boot options.
+2. You can also try pressing the F8 key repeatedly while Windows tries to start and see if it loads the Boot options.
 Most probably this will not work in Windows 8/10, as the boot time is too fast, but on slower machines it may still work.

 Once the PC restarts, you can choose Safe Mode from the list using the numeric key 4.

 Once you are in Safe mode, you can follow the guide here to troubleshoot your Windows problem.
 Listed here are possible things you can do in Safe Mode to solve Windows problems (including the Window won’t boot problem).

-If for some reason nothing helps you, and you are sure that you will have to do a clean Windows 10 install and lose all the data in the process, then there is still hope to save at least some of your data.
+If for some reason nothing helps you, and you are sure that you will have to do a clean Windows 10 install and lose all the data in the process, there is still hope to save at least some of your data.

 Are You Inside Now?

 After going through all the above options, you should be inside Windows.
-If repairing the startup or solving boot record errors don’t help, then restoring or resetting the PC will probably solve the problem, and you can do that from both the Boot menu and the Safe Mode.
-Although, these options can lead to deleting some of the recent data, but at least you will be inside Windows 10.
+If repairing the startup or solving boot record errors don’t help, then restoring or resetting the PC will probably solve the problem, and you can do that from both the Boot menu and Safe Mode.
+However, these options can lead to deleting some of the recent data, but at least you will be inside Windows 10.